The Subject Matter Expert (A Misunderstood Product Owner Stance)

 What you can do to move away from this stance

-Many people love to be an expert in something.
+Many people love to be an expert on something.
 From various different researches, such as done by Dan Pink, they learned that Mastery is actually a big motivator for people: People like to become very good at something.
 So, that leaves us with the challenging question: What can you do to move away from the misunderstood Subject Matter Expert stance?
 Well, there are a couple of options, but none of them will be a quick fix though…

 - …The first thing you should do as an expert, is to evaluate how much this expert status means to you.
 Some people love to be the expert, and there is nothing wrong with that!
-It offers a feeling of pride, achievement and status.
-These are all relevant experiences and feelings for people to have, so, before you do anything; decide if you want to be seen the expert or not…
+It offers a feeling of pride, achievement, and status.
+These are all relevant experiences and feelings for people to have, so, before you do anything; decide if you want to be seen as the expert or not…

 - …Or if you don’t want to be the expert (anymore), or you don’t care about this status anymore, then you probably already know what to do right?
-Start sharing your knowledge, make sure the Development Team gets full access to your domain expertise brain and make them more self-organizing.
+Start sharing your knowledge, make sure the Scrum Team gets full access to your domain expertise brain, and make them more self-managed.
 Also, don’t interfere with the details anymore.
 If you want them to learn, allow them to make mistakes (safe and slightly controlled, don’t let them blow up the business of course).
 And maybe you should create some documentation, sketches, processes pictures, etc. Make sure that you transfer and share your knowledge with the team(s), but also to connect them with the ‘new’ expert (your successor expert), so that they can have a direct collaboration with the right people and all continue their learning and development journeys.

 Want to learn more?